 Staying at my husband’s hometown has been really chill but I’d have to say that the highlight of our trip this year is spending a weekend at Nangaramoan beach.

 We’d been looking for a good excuse to hit the beach for quite a while and we found just the right one last weekend.

 Nangaramoan Beach is in Sta.
 Ana, Cagayan, which is a few towns (an hour and a half drive, without stopovers) away from Aparri.
 It’s part of a long stretch of beaches found in Brgy.
 San Vicente.

 Although Sta.
 Ana’s beaches have been gaining popularity in the past couple of years, its shores are still pristine.

 The water at Nangaramoan Beach is crystal clear.
 So much so that you can see live fish swimming in some of the shallow parts of the sea.
 The water’s not deep, though, and would recede most part of the day due to low tide.
 But it doesn’t diminish Nangaramoan’s beauty.

 Its seabed is rather stony, still abundant with corals topped with moss.

 It’s nestled between two large rock formations, which you can easily walk to if you want to marvel at them closely.

-When the tide is low, you can walk to the other sides of both rocks and discover what lies behind.
+When the tide is low, you can walk to the other sides of both rocks.
 We did look for what was hidden behind the left rock and found even more picturesque rock formations.

-Nangaramoan beach’s sand is not powdery and is rather coarse, with bits of broken shells combined with it, which I think gives it more character.
+Nangaramoan beach’s sand is not powdery and is rather coarse, with bits of broken shells, which I think gives it more character.